-Based on the principle of modern portfolio theory, index investing allows you to reap the historically successful returns of the U.S. stock market with sufficient diversification to reduce your risk.
+Based on the principle of modern portfolio theory, index investing allows you to reap the historically successful annual returns of the U.S. stock market with sufficient diversification to reduce your risk.

 Why assume the risk of individual stock picking when you can make an average return of 10% annually by investing in a market index fund or ETF?